chris-doll/rc-homework/Issues Found/README.md

 2. After successfully applying the Terraform configuration, the Helm chart installation failed due to a missing namespace.
 This occurred because the namespace defined in Terraform (rc-homework) did not match the namespace referenced in the Helm chart (homework).
 To resolve this, I updated the Terraform configuration to use the homework namespace.
 I then recreated the Minikube cluster, reapplied the Terraform configuration, and retried the Helm chart installation, which worked but also surfaced the next issue.

 3. During this attempt at installing the Helm Chart I got errors with the Service and Deployment specs:
-    - An invalid value error for spec.ports[0].port was caused by a mismatch between the variable name referenced in service.yaml and the variable defined in values.yaml.
-This was resolved by updating service.yaml to use the correct variable name.
+    - An invalid value error for spec.ports[0].port was caused by a mismatch between the variable name referenced in service.yaml and the variable defined in values.yaml. ~~This was resolved by updating service.yaml to use the correct variable name.~~.
+See **FIX** under Step 5.
     - An unsupported value error for spec.ports[0].protocol was due to incorrect casing.
 The value was defined as tcp instead of the required TCP, and was updated accordingly.
     - Deployment resource requests in values.yaml exceeded the defined limits.
 The CPU and memory request values were adjusted to match the specified limits, resolving the issue.